-- Evaluate the tradeoffs of implementing Optimizely inside or outside of a tag manager
+- Evaluate tradeoffs of implementing Optimizely inside or outside of a tag manager

 Load Optimizely synchronously

-Optimizely be implemented in the <head> tag of your site, before any other analytics tags run and before your page elements load.
+<head> tag of your site so that it loads before any other analytics tags run and before your page elements load.
 This is because Optimizely applies visual changes to your website.

 Load Optimizely in the <head> tag of your page, outside of a tag manager (recommended, especially with Google Tag Manager).

 Use a tag manager that supports synchronous loading such as Tealium or Ensighten (not Google Tag Manager).

 Here are some potential pitfalls to loading Optimizely through a tag manager that doesn’t support synchronous loading, especially Google Tag Manager: